 Expanding as in the previous method will not work because of the irregular shape.
 If you click on the area you wish to expand, a floating toolbar will appear that looks like this image:

 The two dashed boxes with the plus and minus sign are for creating and deleting areas in relation to the text box you clicked on.
 If you press on the dashed box with the plus sign, you can create a text box that can connect the disconnected ones.

 Note: Merging areas that are arranged side-by-side would lead the text pane to output the text in one straight line, so if you want two separate columns, be sure to have two separate text areas.

 Again, the zoom pane can be used for more precise adjustments of the areas.
 The same will work for picture areas.

-Now there are columns and rows mostly where they should be.
-Still, there were a couple of mistakes.
-If you look in the zoom pane ABBYY created an extra row where there shouldn’t be.
+Now the software has placed columns and rows mostly where they should be.
+Still, there are a couple of mistakes.
+If you look in the zoom pane, ABBYY has created an extra row where there shouldn’t be.

 Dedicating time in ABBYY to adjusting the locations and number of recognition areas that the program attempts based on auto-detection pays off.
-It leads to much better results and less time spent in postprocessing fixes to ouput.
+It leads to much better results and less time spent in post-processing fixes to output.